 To apply for most forms of financial aid, you must complete the Free Application for Federal Student Aid (FAFSA).
 You must submit new financial aid applications for each academic year.
 Forms are available online at fafsa.gov and should be submitted as soon as possible.
 Applications for 2017-2018 are available beginning October 1, 2016.

 As part of the FAFSA application, students and parents (if applicable) must provide income information.
-In many cases, you may be able to retrieve your tax information from the IRS and transfer it to your FAFSA.
-You are highly encouraged to use this option when applicable.
 For an online FAFSA Tutorial, watch Seven Steps to Filing the FAFSA!

 If you are a dependent student with a documentable extenuating circumstance that prevents you from supplying your parent's information, you may submit a Petition for Independent Status Form.
 Extenuating circumstances generally are defined by a student's inability to have contact with their parents.